-Sensory overload is when the brain becomes overwhelmed with the sensory input coming in and goes into a fight, flight or freeze response.
-During this time, the brain shuts down all “un-needed” higher brain functions and goes into survival mode.
-When a child reaches the point of the sensory meltdown, it is impossible to just talk them out of it.
+Sensory overload is when the brain becomes overwhelmed with the sensory input coming in and goes into a fight, flight, or freeze response.
+During this time, the brain shuts down all “unneeded” higher brain functions and goes into survival mode.
+When a child reaches the point of a sensory meltdown, it is impossible to just talk them out of it.
 Their brain has shut down and is simply trying to survive what it deems a dangerous situation (fight or flight response).

 It is important to recognize when a child may be getting ready to have a sensory meltdown so we can try to diffuse the situation and respond with strategies and activities to help them self-regulate.
 Let's take a look at some of these signs and what you may see in a classroom setting.

 Before we discuss each of these signs, it is important to note that you may not notice them right away.
 A child may go for hours (or even days) before showing these signs.
 Some children will try to “hold it together” at school and then “melt down” when they go home.
 It's important to have an open dialog with parents.
 I often suggest keeping an activity or behavior log so you can have communication going back and forth between the classroom and home.

 It is important to seek medical attention when needed for any of these responses.

 1 || Appears to have a higher level of activity (over-excited) or sensitivity than normal during or following an activity